 Yes.
 The Housing Quality Standards (HQS) used for other HUD programs are more stringent than the habitability standards outlined in the ESG Notice.
-Grantees are not required to use HQS, but may do so if they choose.
+Habitability Standards inspection is required for the ESG grant.

 Does a certified inspector need to conduct inspections?